 This also minimizes the chance of you not getting something important accomplished for your redesign.
 Plus gives a clearer map of the planned process to help you attain your goals.

-Planning meetings usually are about a couple of hours were we explore your needs and make sure that they will lead you towards goals.
+Planning meetings usually are about a couple of hours where we explore your needs and make sure that they will lead you towards goals.
 It also ensures we are all on the same page so the chance of surprises is greatly minimized.

 A solid redesign can create so many amazing benefits from increased brand positioning and awareness.
 To increase sales conversion along with an extra boost of confidence so you can scale your brand.